pvorb/learn-you-a-haskell/en/14-zippers.md

 pair of lists.
 The first list in the pair holds items for which the predicate returns False.
 Then, once the predicate returns True for an item, it places that item and the rest of the list in the second item of the pair.
-We made an auxilliary function called nameIs that takes a name and a file system item and returns True if the names match.
+We made an auxiliary function called nameIs that takes a name and a file system item and returns True if the names match.

 So now, ls is a list that contains the items that precede the item that